cockroachdb/docs/src/current/v23.2/monitor-and-debug-changefeeds.md

 #### Protected timestamp and garbage collection monitoring

 [Protected timestamps]({% link {{ page.version.version }}/architecture/storage-layer.md %}#protected-timestamps) will protect changefeed data from garbage collection in particular scenarios, but if a changefeed lags too far behind, the protected changes could cause data storage issues.
-See [Garbage collection and changefeeds]({% link {{ page.version.version }}/changefeed-messages.md %}#garbage-collection-and-changefeeds) for detail on when changefeed data is protected from garbage collection.
+Refer to [Protect Changefeed Data from Garbage Collection]({% link {{ page.version.version }}/protect-changefeed-data.md %}) for detail on when changefeed data is protected from garbage collection.

 {% include {{ page.version.version }}/cdc/pts-gc-monitoring.md %}